 Indie-WebActions implements webactions and a basic posting UI.

 You can POSSE manually, but most people automate it.
 WordPress has many plugins that do this.
-A few of the most popular are:
+A few of the most popular are found below.

 - Bridgy publish